Andros Town International Airport

 Andros Town Airport or Andros Town International Airport (IATA: ASD, ICAO: MYAF) is an airport serving Andros Town on Andros Island in the Bahamas.
 It is also known as Fresh Creek Airport.

-It is one of three commercial airports on Andros Island.
-The airport is served by one airline, but few tourists actually fly there.
-The airport is like any small Bahamian airport, with check-in, customs, gift shops and restaurants.
+It is one of commercial airports on Andros Island, where the other airports are San Andros Airport at Nicholls Town, the Clarence A. Bain Airport at Mangrove Cay and Congo Town Airport in South Andros.
+San Andros Airport is served by one airline, but few tourists actually fly there.
+The airport is like any small Bahamian airport, with check-in, restrooms, and customs/immigration.
+There are no gift shops or restaurants.

 Facilities

 The airport is at an elevation of 5 ft above mean sea level.
 It has one runway designated 09/27 with an asphalt surface measuring 1237 × 30 m.